President & Chief Executive Officer

 I would like to sincerely thank all shareholders for the support extended to our company.

-It is my pleasure to provide an overview of Nikkiso’s business performance for the fiscal year ended December 2019.
+It is my pleasure to provide an overview of Nikkiso’s business performance for the second quarter fiscal year ending December 2020.

 FY2020 Q2 performance shows orders received totaling 77.1 billion yen (a 10.2% year-on-year (“YoY”) decrease), revenue of 74.8 billion yen (a 5.2% YoY decrease), operating profit of 4.1 billion yen (a 17.0% YoY increase), quarterly profit before tax of 3.8 billion yen (a 28.8% YoY increase), and quarterly profit attributable to owners of the company of 2.8 billion yen (a 49.3% YoY increase).

 The Industrial Division continued to face a challenging environment due to global economic stagnation caused by the spread of COVID-19 (e.g. suspended or delayed crude oil- or gas-related investment plans, and a plunge in aircraft demand).
 As a result, the amount of orders that the Industrial Business received declined year on year.
 Revenue fell, affected by the sale of the particle analytical equipment business in Q3 of the previous fiscal year, although manufacturing and shipments for existing orders progressed.
 The Aerospace Business reported substantial decreases in revenue and profit as the sales of cascades and other products plunged in Q2 of the current fiscal year.
 As a result, the Industrial Division posted decreased revenue and profit.

 The Medical Division reported year-on-year increases in revenue and profit.
 This was thanks to strong performance of the hemodialysis business, its main business, and higher sales at the CRRT business and of healthcare products driven by greater needs for such business and products as part of measures against COVID-19.